top of page

 1 bottle of sweet, kosher grape wine or grape juice (The remainder may be saved and marked "to be used for a toast" at your son's future Bar Mitzvah, Wedding, etc.) be sure to purchase only red (may appear purple) grape wine or grape juice.
 Blackberry is usually not acceptable.
 Fine wines may be terrific for your guests, but babies have not developed such tastes yet so the sweeter, the better.

-2 receiving blankets for after the Bris - the type from the hospital are fine.
+2 receiving blankets for after the Bris - the type from the hospital is fine.
 These are intended for mother (usually) to hold, so that when baby is returned, he is warm and can be swaddled.

 3 diapers and wipes just in case!

-1 standard size bed pillow
+1 standard-size bed pillow

 1 small wastepaper basket (with liner)